WordPress/gutenberg/docs/data/data-core-notices.md

  * options.isDismissible: Whether the notice can
                                                       be dismissed by user.
                                                       Defaults to `true`.
+ * options.speak: Whether the notice
+                                                      content should be
+                                                      announced to screen
+                                                      readers.
+Defaults to
+                                                      `true`.
  * options.actions: User actions to be
                                                       presented with notice.